Grand Ledge, Michigan: Golden Age

-The Spring Flood of 1893
+Spring flood of 1893

 A flood damaged the Round House in 1893.
 The construction was nearly complete by then, but the rushing waters pushed chunks of ice into its overhanging foundation.
 The structure was pushed off the foundation, but remained nearly in place, at a precarious angle.
 Although the building was saved, the mechanism that was to rotate its upper portions was so damaged that repairs were never initiated.
 The Round House remained on the site, becoming the most recognizable symbol of the entire resort era.
 “The building has come to be called Mudge’s Folly.
 This has a double meaning.
 While a folly can be a costly and foolish undertaking, it can also describe a picturesque structure built as an ornament, but without a real purpose.”.

+Opera house

+The increase in tourism and interest in roller skating led J. McPeek and Edgar Marvin to open the Riverside Rink on August 15, 1884.
+McPeek and Marvin went on to sell their shares to Peter Blake in early 1886.
+Blake commissioned artists and craftsmen to transform the space into an opera house.
+Blake bought the “Old Grange Hall” and moved it to the opera house, combining the structures to open “Sackett’s Opera House” on May 12, 1886.
+The Mackley-Salisbury Comedy Company was the opera house’s first feature act.
+The opera house went on to show early silent films, host talent shows, vaudeville acts, and athletic contests.

+In 1928 the opera house was converted into a furniture store owned by Stephens Furniture and later Mapes Furniture.
+In 1976, the Bicentennial Committee used the space as their headquarters naming it “Heritage Hall”.
+In 1984 the Mapes family donated the building to the Grand Ledge Historical Society.

+The main floor houses an antique Barton Theatre organ which was originally housed in the Michigan Theatre in Lansing, Michigan.
+The organ relocation and restoration was a partnership between the Lansing Theatre Organ Guild and The Opera House Authority.
+The Opera House is now operated as a space for weddings, receptions, and community events.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.65 sqmi, of which 3.57 sqmi is land and 0.08 sqmi is water.